 Our no short-cuts policy helps to explain why our trips sometimes cost more than our competitors.
 There are literally hundreds of travel companies selling trekking and climbing trips in Nepal, so we’d like to ask what is most important to you?

 Do you want the security and peace of mind that comes with knowing your company has a 100% safety record?
 Do you want a company that will never take short-cuts when it comes to your welfare and trip success?
 Significant and sustainable support, education and care of the Nepalese people the company employs might also be a priority.
 A company that doesn’t just preach a welfare message – because let’s face it, they all do – but one that actually lives it day in and day out.
-How about a company that uses GPS tracking so friends and family can follow the progress and real-time position of their loved ones while they are out in the mountains?
 Or maybe you’re simply after a rich and rewarding Himalayan adventure with great meals, the best available facilities and accommodation, a bullet-proof trip itinerary with guides and leaders that will become your friends for life.

 We invite you to compare us to the competition.
 When you travel with Trek Climb Ski Nepal you don’t just join our team, we welcome you to our family.
 We even encourage our guests to spend a day or two with our co-founder Tika Tamang and his family in their beautiful home on the outskirts of Kathmandu.

 When it comes to selecting who to travel with we suggest you first ask yourself a number of questions.
 Some of these should include:

 - Is the safety record of the company I’m travelling with important to me?

 - Can the company I’m travelling with tell me about their safety record?